 Also in Mongkok, you can find the big three big electronics store giants branched close together; Fortress, Broadway & Sunning.

 Prices are not always the cheapest, but they have a decent selection and sometimes have some pretty good deals.
-I generally find prices to be exactly the same between these three competitors, but occasionally I have been quoted a lower price to the listed price.
-I always like going to these stores just to have a hands on play with the latest models of mirror less and compact cameras.
+I generally find prices to be exactly the same between these three competitors, but occasionally I have been quoted lower than the listed price.
+They're worth a visit simply to have a hands-on play with the latest models of mirrorless and compact cameras.

 Cam2 Mongkok Store - Mong Kok Yau Shing Commercial Centre (9/f) 51 Sai Yeung Choi Street South

-Hong Kong is an absolute mecca for sourcing second hand cameras and lenses.
+Hong Kong is an absolute mecca for sourcing second-hand cameras and lenses.
 You name it, it's here!
-There are so many camera stores here selling second hand gear, and despite the higher costs versus say e-bay prices, there are still a few good places to source out a bargain.
+There are so many camera stores here selling second-hand gear, and despite the higher costs versus say e-bay, there are still a few good places to source out a bargain.

-With lenses, the main problem can be fungus inside the glass due to the Hong Kong humidity.
-Always have a look for any signs of this by shining the torchlight in your phone through the glass elements.
-Also, more obviously, check for scratches on the glass along with smooth operation of the focusing ring.
+With lenses, the main problem can be fungus growing inside the glass due to the local humidity.
+Always have a look for any signs of this by shining the torchlight on your phone through the glass.
+Also, more obviously, check for scratches on the glass along with the smooth operation of the focusing ring and aperture blades.

-You can even trade in your old camera's and lenses here for cash or against the cost of another purchase.
+You can even trade in your old camera's and lenses here for cash or put it against the cost of another purchase.